olgarozmetova/uber555-website/README.md

 # Uber555 Partners Website

 Website about a company in the taxi market.
-This website is built with Bootstrap Grid and SASS.
+This website is built with Bootstrap Grid and Sass.

 ## Features